-Low-Level Concern forms/information and follow-up information will be stored securely within the school's safeguarding systems, with access only by the GMC (Group Management Committee).
+Low-Level Concern forms/information and follow-up information will be stored securely within the school's safeguarding systems.
 This will be stored in accordance with the school's GDPR and data protection policies.
-The staff member(s) reporting the concern must keep the information confidential and not share the concern with others apart from the Headteacher or those aware in the GMC.
+The staff member(s) reporting the concern must keep the information confidential and not share the concern with others apart from the Headteacher or those aware in the Executive Committee..
 Low-Level Concerns will not be referred to in references unless they have been formalised into more significant concerns resulting in disciplinary or misconduct procedures.
 Whenever staff leave Braeburn, any record of low-level concerns which are stored about them will be reviewed as to whether or not that information needs to be kept.
 Consideration will be given to:

-- whether some or all of the information contained within any record may have any reasonably likely value in terms of any potential historic employment or abuse claim so as to justify keeping it, in line with normal safeguarding records practice; or - · if, on balance, any record is not considered to have any reasonably likely value, still less actionable concern, and ought to be deleted accordingly.
+• whether some or all of the information contained within any record may have any reasonably likely value in terms of any potential historic employment or abuse claim so as to justify keeping it, in line with normal safeguarding records practice; or

+• if, on balance, any record is not considered to have any reasonably likely value, still less actionable concern, and ought to be deleted accordingly.